wins1ey/LibreSplit/README.md

 ## Dependencies

-LAST requires the following dependencies on your system to compile and install:
+LAST requires the following dependencies on your system to compile:

 - `libgtk+-3.0`
 - `x11`
 - `libjansson`
-- `curl`
 - `lua`

+And to install:

 - `imagemagick`
 - `rsync`